Diyi2020/Diyi2020.github.io/_pages/about.md

 Along with close collaborations with brilliant scientists, I started to know some Quantum (Electronic Structure, Quantum Algorithms and Quantum Thermodynamics) but definitely also trying to learn more in order to appear to have more common sense in physics meetings.

 I am trying to learn the mathematical theory involved in Electron-Phonon coupling, Topological insulator and Tensor Networks.
 Exploring __Quantum Technology__, __Moiré Material__ are my main interests for applications in Quantum.
-On the other hand, it would be interesting to explore how __Scientific Computing__ will be influenced by NISQ Quantum Computer + High Performance Computing + AI.
+On the other hand, it would be interesting to explore how __Scientific Computing__ will be any advanced computing like quantum or HPC and artificial intelligence.

 __Programming Language__: Julia, Python, Matlab.